xiaoxianrouzhiyou/BBearEditor-2.0/README.md

 I really look forward to making friends with related interests, and we will share experience and learn together!

+1. python, we should copy lib into the execution directory.

 ![8MCV01XW3BO6 60@1PB@4PB](https://user-images.githubusercontent.com/31690363/126805996-f83a3fab-08e2-4d91-bba5-e67df45a7e9a.png)

 SH_lighting